JeremyRand/namecoin.org/docs/faq/index.md

 ### How does Namecoin compare to OpenTimestamps?

-For proof-of-existence timestamping purposes, OpenTimestamps and Namecoin offer roughly equivalent security once their proofs have been committed to in a Bitcoin transaction, and OpenTimestamps provides this security with much better scalability (in terms of transaction fees and blockchain storage used).
-For such use cases, OpenTimestamps is preferable, as it conserves Namecoin blockchain storage for use cases (such as DNS) that require that storage.
+Namecoin writes the hash of the timestamped file directly to the blockchain, while OpenTimestamps uses Merkle trees to commit to a large number of timestamped files in a single transaction.
+For proof-of-existence timestamping purposes, OpenTimestamps and Namecoin offer roughly equivalent security once their proofs have been committed to in a Bitcoin transaction.
+However, OpenTimestamps's usage of Merkle trees allows it to provide this security with much better scalability (in terms of transaction fees and blockchain storage used) -- so much so that OpenTimestamps doesn't need to charge fees to users, and is able to fully fund its Bitcoin transaction fees via donations.
+For such use cases, OpenTimestamps is preferable, as it conserves Namecoin blockchain storage for use cases (such as DNS) that require that storage, and avoids the UX and privacy issues of users having to pay fees to timestamp a file.

 However, OpenTimestamps does not provide exclusivity proofs as Namecoin does.
 For example, Alice can commit to both a "Heads" and "Tails" coin flip result in OpenTimestamps, and selectively reveal whichever commitment is to her benefit later, which might constitute fraud under some situations.
 Alice would not be able to do this type of fraud in Namecoin, because Namecoin guarantees not just that the commitment *existed* (as OpenTimestamps does) but also that the commitment is *exclusive* (i.e. that no other commitments were covertly made).
 For use cases that require exclusivity proofs, Namecoin may be preferable over OpenTimestamps, subject to other concerns such as scalability.